skellis46/slipbox/two women dancing.md

 By making this assumption I have rendered these two young people as representations or proxies; they stand in for all humans recording their dancing and uploading it to social media, not solely teenagers doing the same thing.
 I trust though that my assumption does not prevent these ideas from having some value to how we might understand social and artistic contexts in screendance.
 After all, people dance, record their dancing, and upload those recordings to social media; and we do all of these things routinely.
 In many respects, Volume 12 of IJSD  -- is testimony that these cultural levers and patterns are deeply embedded screendance practices. [@blancoborelli-2021-tiktok] also [@benthaus-2021-this]

-Let us agree then that their dance was being shaped algorithmically.
+Can we agree that their dance was being shaped algorithmically?
 Then what?
 Where does that leave those of us thinking about the body and movement for screen?
 Does it do anything to us?
 Does it help?
 Get in the way?

 > On TikTok, remix cultures are built into the platform norm; my friends Meg Zeng, Xu Chen, as well as Bondy Kaye wrote a paper describing creativity on TikTok as a type of “circumscribed creativity,” where all the features of the platform shape you to create content in specific ways.
 So while you believe you’ve got flexibility, this platform is really squishing you into a template and teaching you how to perform creativity within a box. -- Crystal Abidin[@harlig-2021-tiktok p.192]

+- thinking about Harmony's book (Chapter 2 in particular) and 'digital commons' -- and the division between what I saw and what I'm assuming or imagining.
+Seems like my focus is on my imagination.
+It's confabulation but confabulation that's not unwarranted (ie likely to end up in 'digital commons' for sure right?)

 It's much more like an ice-berg.
 That something is being done to these two people beneath the surface of their awareness.
 The screen is above the water -- we can see its beauty, the way it reflects the sun.
 But below the surface, the algorithms are extending up into how they move and for how long.